development6601/test-react-todo/public/README.md

-# 📁 utils3
+# 📁 public

-> Enhanced directory analysis of utils3
+> This directory, `public`, temporarily stores publicly accessible files for a project.

 ## 📋 Directory Overview

-Enhanced directory analysis of utils3
+This directory, `public`, temporarily stores publicly accessible files for a project.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files